HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

     - $ kubectl get deployments -n \<namespace-name\>
     - $ kubectl get services -n \<namespace-name\>
     - $ kubectl get pods-n \<namespace-name\> <br>
  2. Brows to the service and test application functionality.
-With the LoadBalancer exposing an external IP address, and that address displayed during CI/CD pipeline run, we can immediately brows to the application and run functional tests.
+With the LoadBalancer exposing an external IP address, and that address displayed during CI/CD pipeline run, we can immediately browse to the application and run functional tests.

 ___
  ## AKS Cluster Monitoring <a name="aks-cluster-monitoring"></a>